Conduct and IT Risk Supervision of Banks

 In Austria, banks are the central delivery channel for a wide range of financial products – from classical banking services, such as payments or loans, through securities all the way through to insurance products.
 Towards their customers, they are a provider of a wide range of products or services.

 A consistent supervisory framework is increasingly gaining in significance in the area of IT risks.
 The digitalisation of the financial market requires clear harmonised standards – both to strengthen cybersecurity as well as to ensure digital resilience.
-All market participants – especially consumers profit from this.
+All market participants – especially consumers – profit from this.

-The FMA’s approach to supervision: convergent, integrated and future-oriented
+The FMA’s Approach to Supervision: convergent, integrated and future-oriented

 Back in 2018, the FMA took an important step towards convergent supervision by bundling the supervision of banks in relation to conduct topics in the areas of banking, investments and insurance services.
 A dedicated division for Conduct Supervision for Banks enabled a holistic view for conduct issues – across different products and legal forms.

 Since 2025, conduct supervision has been fully integrated into the Banking Supervision department.
 Conduct-oriented and prudential supervisory approaches have been organisationally integrated.
-The result: a consistent, coherent supervisory framework covering the entire banking delivery channel.
+The result: a consistent, coherent supervisory framework throughout the entire banking delivery channel.

-Since 2025, IT risk supervision of banks (LSIs ), payment and e-money institutions has also been centralised in the division “Conduct and IT Risk Supervision of Banks”.
+Since 2025, IT risk supervision of banks (LSIs), payment and e-money institutions has also been centralised in the division “Conduct and IT Risk Supervision of Banks”.
 It particularly focuses on rules set out in the EU’s DORA Regulation and the relevant EBA Guidelines.
 Reported ICT-related incidents, planned outsourcings and registers of information are systematically logged, analysed, and assessed in a risk-oriented manner.

 Since April 2025, this division is also responsible for the ongoing conduct supervision of credit servicers.
-Since the entry into force of the Credit Servicers and Credit Purchasers Act (KKG), this new group of providers also falls under the conduct-based supervisory regime.
+Since the entry into force of the Credit Servicers and Credit Purchasers Act (KKG; Kreditkäufer- und Kreditdienstleister-Gesetz), this new group of providers also falls under the conduct-based supervisory regime.
 Integrating this area into the existing division ensures the same customer protection, transparency and business practices-related benchmarks apply – regardless of whether the institution is a bank or a credit servicer.
 General information can be found on the page Credit Servicers and Credit Purchasers.

 Synergies between Conduct and IT Risk: two perspectives, a common objective